mustie-THE-dev/phase-0-project/README.md

 [Go Back to the top](#phase-0-project)
 ## Features
 As a user of the application,you will be able to :
-1. See a description of what the services offered by the movers
+1. See a description of what the services offered by the Mustie
-1. Can enroll using a button placed at the top.
+1. Can see contacts of the developer.
 [Go Back to the top](#phase-0-project)
 ## Behaviour Driven Development|
 | Behaviour      | Input        | Output       |